From a Tragedy to Prosperity

 Not sure where to start?
 Here are a few areas that I believe are trends that people will innovate on to boost the prosperity:

-- Online Services: Online services have already been growing exponentially since the start of the digital age.
+- Online Services: Online services have already been growing exponentially since the start of the digital age, specially when it comes to online shopping, consumers visit websites like https://www.raise.com/coupons/kohls just to find the best deals.
 But now there are more opportunities as people have acclimated more than ever the past few weeks to delivery services, video entertainment, teleconferencing tools, collaboration cloud services, etc. To seek opportunities here ask yourself what was missing from your experience the last few weeks, what areas need to be improved upon and with your experience and skills can you add value to these services or create a new one?

 - Working from Home Products and Tools: Some companies will find value from having their workforce operate remotely.
 Some will see higher productivity and determine that they can minimize their physical workspace and have more people work remotely.
 This will enable their businesses to reduce operating cost by using less office space and utilities, then increase some costs for online collaboration tools.
 Next will be professional products for people to more efficiently work from home from office furniture, VOIP and telepresence devices, cloud services catering to remote workers, etc. What shortfalls have you found in your work from home setup and if nothing exists to fill that void do you have a solution?